kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 enterprise, now you can use that data in many applications, perhaps most importantly in search and question answering (more on this momentarily).

-### Conclusions: A Minor Plug for Kùzu RDFGraphs & Remembering Logic-based Databases in the Era of LLMs
+## Conclusions

 My goal in this post was to tell you about RDF.
 What is it, what is it not, why I find it a very important data model to know about, and why I have a high opinion of it.
 If you were interested about RDF but never got to learning, I hope I have piqued your interest to learn more.
 I want to end with several notes.

+### A minor plug for Kùzu RDFGraphs

 **Kùzu RDFGraphs:** First, I want to put a plug in for a new feature we have in Kùzu called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/).
-Kùzu's data model is not RDF.
+Kùzu's data model is _not_ RDF.
 It is structured property graphs.
-But part of our mission is to simplify graph modeling for people and the other part is to develop the most competent GDBMS out there in terms of performance and scalability (which we do by basing our core architecture on state-of-art data management principles).
+But part of our mission is to simplify graph modeling for people and the other part is to develop the most competent GDBMS out there in terms of performance and scalability, which we do by basing our core architecture on state-of-art data management principles.
 As part of the former goal, we want people to use
-Kùzu whenever they need to model their records as a graph, be these records in csv files, RDBMSs, or already in an RDF triple format.
+Kùzu whenever they need to model their records as a graph, be these records in CSV files, RDBMSs, or already in an RDF triple format.
 In light of this, RDFGraphs is a lightweight extension of our model to map RDF triples into Kùzu's structured property graph model.
 Once your triples are in Kùzu, you can query them with Cypher (no inference of course), and further enhance them with other records you have modeled as a property graph.
 We also have some [pre-loaded RDFGraphs](https://docs.kuzudb.com/rdf-graphs/rdfgraphs-repo) you can download and start playing around with.

+### Remembering logic-based databases in the era of LLMs

-**RDF, Knowledge Graphs, and RAG in LLMs**: Second, there might be an important role for RDF and knowledge graphs to play in the era of LLMs.
+**RDF, knowledge graphs, and RAG in LLMs**: Second, there might be an important role for RDF and knowledge graphs to play in the era of LLMs.
 People are actively working on doing better retrieval augmented generation (RAG) by extending LLMs with knowledge graphs.
 Some of these approaches try to retrieve data from an automatically generated triples from text.